erkkar/robust-csv-parser/README.md

 * Multiple headers, some in the middle of the file
 * Headers change in the middle of the file

+Python version 3.11 or higher and the pandas package are required.

 ## Examples

 Parse a single file where a header row begins with ‘Period start’ or ‘Read time’.